fncokg/pandoc-tex-numbering/README.md

 **NOTE: the pandoc filters have no access to the difference of `align` and `align*` environments.** Therefore, you CANNOT turn off the numbering of a specific `align` environment via the `*` mark.
 If you do want to turn off the numbering of a specific `align` environment, a temporary solution is to manually add `\nonumber` commands to every line of the environment. *This may be fixed by a custom lua reader to keep those information in the future.*

-## Sections

-If metadata `number-sections` is set to `true`, all the sections will be numbered.
-The numbers are added at the beginning of the section titles and the references to the sections are replaced by their numbers.

-You can customize the format of the section numbering added at the beginning of the section titles and used in the references by setting the metadata `section-format-source-1`, `section-format-source-2`, etc. and `section-format-ref-1`, `section-format-ref-2`, etc. All of these metadata accept a python f-string format with fields `h1`, `h2`, ..., `h10` representing the numbers of each level headers.

-For example, to add a prefix "Chapter" and a suffix "." to the first-level section, you can set `section-format-source-1` to `"Chapter {h1}."`.
-At the beginning of the first-level section, it will be shown as "Chapter 1.".
-And if you also want to add the prefix "Chapter" to the references, but without the suffix ".", you can set `section-format-ref-1` to `"Chapter {h1}"`.
-Then, when a first-level section is referred to, it will be shown as "Chapter 1".

-The default values of `section-format-source-1`, `section-format-source-2`, etc. are in fact `{h1}`, `{h1}.{h2}`, etc. respectively, and the default values of `section-format-ref-1`, `section-format-ref-2`, etc. are in fact `{h1}`, `{h1}.{h2}` combined with the `section-prefix` and `prefix-space` metadata respectively.

-Sometimes, non arabic numberings are needed.
-For example, in Chinese, with `section-format-source-1="第{h1}章"`, the users get "第1章", "第2章" etc. However, sometimes the users may need "第一章", "第二章" etc. To achieve this, we also support non arabic numbers by series of **non-arabic fields**.
-For example, when `{h1}` is 12, the Chinese number field `{h1_zh}` will be "十二".

-Note that: The current version only supports simplified Chinese numbers.
-If you need other languages, you can modify the `lang_num.py` file.
-See the [Custom Non-Arabic Numbers Support](#custom-non-arabic-numbers-support) section for more details.

-## Figures and Tables

-All the figures and tables are supported.
-All references to figures and tables are replaced by their numbers, and all the captions are added prefixs such as "Figure 1.1: ".

-You can determine the prefix of figures and tables by changing the variables `figure-prefix` and `table-prefix` in the metadata, default values are "Figure" and "Table" respectively.

-All figures and captions without captions will be also added a caption like "Figure 1.1" or "Table 1.1" (without the colon).

 ## List of Figures and Tables

 **Currently, this feature is only available for `docx` output with Python>=3.8.**